Summary of Duke of Zhou’s Regency (1042 BCE)

 Ji Chang was the father of Ji Fa and a key figure in the establishment of the Zhou dynasty.

-The Duke of Zhou's Regency Begins
+Timeline of Duke of Zhou’s Regency

 Duke of Zhou's brother King Wu dies